meikse/binary_watch/README.md

 ## TODO

-"never change a running system" but maybe rework the `main.c` file for sleepless nights
+> never change a running system

+..but maybe rework the `main.c` file to end sleepless nights